'ALWAYS START WITH WHY'

 OUR CORE SCHOOL INTENT - IMPLEMENTED THROUGH OUR COMPUTING INTENT

 Computing at Mayfield has two threads.
 The explicit teaching of new content and the application of skills and knowledge within our cross-curricular themes.
 We encourage teachers to plan children's computing so that they are able not just to learn new skills but then to see their advantages and limitations by using them to solve problems or to aid the challenges set for them in our big question themes.
 In this approach our children can be independent, learn from mistakes and adapt their computing skills to meet purpose.

 Our new curriculum 'When I Grow Up...' is the focus of my attention.
 I want to see three clear goals in our computing curriculum:

-* ensure that the computing curriculum delivers a broad range of skills across the three aspects of the computing curriculum: digital literacy, information technology and computer science;
+* ensure that the computing curriculum delivers a broad range of skills across each of the ten aspects I have identified and this is establish on our Curriculum Map;

 * ensure cross curricular application of skills to reflect our ever digitising world;